Legacy ECM falls short

 SharePoint Content Management helps in boosting your company’s productivity and follows the below features to effectively manage your pile of documents:

-- Control the access to your information – You can define permissions to the desired users at any level – right from a document to the whole site itself.
+- Control the Access to Your Data – You can define permissions to the desired users at any level – right from a document to the whole site itself.

 - Work seamlessly with Document Properties – The Document Info Panel helps you for browsing and changing metadata (document properties) straight in the document.